WebGL 01: "Hello, triangle!"

 Old-ish graphics APIs like OpenGL were designed to hide the complexity of GPU memory pools from developers, and instead only asked developers to provide hints about how the data in question would be used.

-WebGL provides binding points instead of allowing direct write-access to GPU memory.
-The gl.ARRAY_BUFFER point is used for vertex attributes - position, color, texture coordinates, etc. Instead of interacting directly with a buffer using a WebGL call, you interact with whatever buffer is bound to the specified binding point.
+The gl.ARRAY_BUFFER binding point is used for vertex attributes - position, color, texture coordinates, etc. Instead of interacting directly with a buffer using a WebGL call, you interact with whatever buffer is bound to the specified binding point.

 The graphics pipeline requires two custom functions to be written by the application developer and uploaded to the GPU - the vertex shader is the first one.